Forgiveness in Dark Souls

 Run on for a Long Time

 In the game’s mechanics, Oswald has the role of absolving the player of sin if he or she requests it and pays the price in acquired souls.
 As a game-play mechanic, this absolution is centered on forgiving unwarranted aggression toward NPCs, betrayal of covenants made with the factions, and the invading of other players in an attempt to take their humanity.
 Like many other mechanics in Dark Souls, it challenges the player to consider the risks and rewards of any action.
 Want to kill Ingward, Patches, or that Undead Merchant?
 Want to join Solaire’s gloriously incandescent covenant and brush off the Way of White?
 Want to use that Red Eye orb because Kaathe and the Darkwraiths seem to know what’s up?
-The player can do all these things, but that also means accruing sin and sometimes attracting the attention of the Darkmoon Blades who mete out vengeance.
-Of course, a visit to Oswald and a lump sum payment in souls can clear many those misunderstandings, though some can be paid only in the blood of the guilty to the Darkmoon Blades.
+The player can do all these things, but that means accruing sin and sometimes attracting the attention of the Darkmoon Blades who mete out vengeance.
+Of course, a visit to Oswald and a lump sum payment in souls can clear many those misunderstandings, but some can be paid only in the blood of the guilty to the Darkmoon Blades.
 Nonetheless, it is only human to commit a sin, and Oswald will accept confessions any day.

 A Stranger Comes to Town